 Bearing Angles

-The bearing angle describes the horizontal angular deviation of the direction the lights are seen to the centerline.
+The bearing angle describes the horizontal angular deviation of the direction the lights are seen to the centreline.
 The bearing difference is the horizontal angle between front and rear light seen from the observer.
-It is link to the horizontal distance of the vessel to the centerline.
+It is linked to the horizontal distance of the vessel from the centerline.

 The equations necessary are derived from Figure 8.